Automation is good for consistency and productivity, but if you’re not careful, it can also be a crutch that prevents you from improving your writing.

 Wikipedia utilizes bots to crawl content for stubs, which are short articles that need to be expanded.

-These stubs are then assigned to human editors who can add more content and elevate the translation through humour, wordplay, context, and other impactful subtleties.
+These stubs are then assigned to human editors who can add more content and elevate the translation through humor, wordplay, context, and other impactful subtleties.

 This process wouldn’t be possible without bots, and it’s a great example of how AI can be used to automate the content creation process.